barrel111/readings/problems/algebra problems.typ

 #definition[A function $f: A to B$ is an _epimorphism_ for all sets $Z$ and all function $alpha', alpha'': B to Z$ $ alpha' compose f = alpha'' compose f implies alpha' = alpha''. $]

-#theorem[A function is surjective iff it is an epimorphism]
+#prop[A function is surjective iff it is an epimorphism]
 #proof[We start with the forward direction.
 Suppose $f: A to B$ is surjective.
 Then we
   know that $f$ has a right inverse $g$.
 So, $ alpha' compose f = alpha'' compose f \ implies alpha' compose f compose g = alpha'' compose f compose g \ implies alpha' = alpha''. $
   Now, we consider, the backward direction.
 Suppose $f: A to B$ is an epimorphism.